pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 # Message Persistence API for PHP SDK

-Message Persistence provides real-time access to stored messages (timestamped to 10 ns) across multiple regions; optional AES-256 encryption.
-Configure retention: 1 day, 7 days, 30 days, 3/6 months, 1 year, or Unlimited.
-You can retrieve:
+Message Persistence stores each message with a timetoken (10-ns precision) across multiple availability zones.
+Optional AES-256 encryption is supported.
+See Message Persistence docs for details and retention options (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).

+Retrievable data:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

 ## Fetch history

+##### Requires Message Persistence
-Requires Message Persistence (enable in Admin Portal).
+Enable Message Persistence for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
 Use includeMessageActions to include message actions.

-Ordering and windowing:
+Time window behavior:
-- start only: messages older than start.
+- Only start: returns messages older than start.
-- end only: messages from end and newer.
+- Only end: returns messages from end and newer.
-- start and end: messages between them (end inclusive).
+- Both start and end: returns messages between them (end inclusive).

+Limits:
+- Single channel: up to 100 messages.
-- Limits: up to 100 messages for one channel; up to 25 per channel for multiple channels (up to 500).
-With includeMessageActions: single channel, max 25.
-Page using start.
+- Multiple channels (up to 500): up to 25 per channel.
+- With includeMessageActions: max one channel and 25 messages.
+- Page by iteratively adjusting start.

 ### Method(s)

-Use the following method(s) in the PHP SDK:

 ```
 `1$pubnub.fetchMessages()